code-by-rohith/code-by-rohith/README.md

-# Hi there, I'm Rohith! 👋
+# 👋 Hi there, I'm Rohith!

 ## 🚀 About Me
 I'm a passionate data scientist and software developer with a strong focus on data analysis and web development.
 My journey in the tech world includes developing innovative projects and continuously learning new technologies.

-- 🌱 I’m currently delving into Bayesian networks for predictive modeling.
+- 🌱 **Currently:** Delving into Bayesian networks for predictive modeling.
-- 💼 I have experience in data analysis and web application development.
+- 💼 **Experience:** Data analysis and web application development.
-- 🧑‍🏫 I love tutoring and sharing my knowledge in programming.
+- 🧑‍🏫 **Passion:** Tutoring and sharing knowledge in programming.

 ## 🛠️ Skills